Short Answer

 Contract Snapshot

-This market resolves to Yes if Matthew Stafford announces his retirement from the NFL before the start of the 2029-30 NFL season, with the retirement intended to be effective immediately or prior to the first new season after the announcement.
-The market resolves to No if he does not announce his retirement by the 2029-30 NFL season start date (defined as the first regular season game).
-The market closes early if the event occurs, or otherwise by September 29, 2029, at 11:59 PM EDT.
+This market resolves YES if Matthew Stafford announces his retirement from the NFL before the 2026-27 NFL season start date, with the retirement intended to be effective immediately or prior to the first new season after the announcement.
+It resolves NO if he does not announce retirement by this deadline.
+The 2026-27 NFL season start date is defined as the date of the first regular season game for that season, and the market closes by September 29, 2026, at 11:59 PM EDT if the event hasn't occurred or the season hasn't begun earlier.

 Available Contracts